ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 Our developer has two options for the BLAS: its C binding, or its Fortran binding.
 In both cases, they must add the library or libraries to their link line.
-One implementation (Intel MKL) offers so many options for this case that they offer a [web site to generate the necessary link line](https://software.intel.com/en-us/articles/intel-mkl-link-line-advisor).
+One implementation (Intel's Math Kernel Library) offers so many options for this case that they offer a [web site to generate the necessary link line](https://software.intel.com/en-us/articles/intel-mkl-link-line-advisor).
 The multiplicity of options comes in part from the vendor's interest in supporting different architectures (32- or 64-bit), operating